dailybruin/sources/readme.md

 It's powered by an Express server with a PostgreSQL backend and a GraphQL endpoint, and uses React on the frontend.

-The production version is only available to Daily Bruin members, but a live demo with test data is viewable [here](https://db-sources-staging.herokuapp.com).
+The production version is only available to Daily Bruin members.

 ## Technologies Used